LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-xmtrs-headphone-freakouts/index.md

   As hailed by Jossy Mitsu, Corrupt Data is one of the most exciting underground labels around, serving up fresh kicks of rave energy.
-Their new Covid-19 Support Compilation features the debut (in collaboration with Fiesta Soundsystem)&nbsp;of an enormously talented producer and&nbsp;DJ, with a dangerous quantity of genuine fire in the WIP folder.
+Their new Covid-19 Support Compilation features the debut (in collaboration with Fiesta Soundsystem);of an enormously talented producer and;DJ, with a dangerous quantity of genuine fire in the WIP folder.
 To celebrate, we [...]Read More...
 published: true
 tags: feature
 featured: false